shinhugh/base/readme.md

 }
 ```

+`some_refresh_token` should be replaced with the refresh token received from the
+server.

 If the token is valid, the server will respond with status code 200.
 The body
 will contain the ID token in JSON format as such: